RunestoneInteractive/pythonds/_sources/Recursion/TowerofHanoi.rst

 would agree that moving a single disk to peg three is easy enough, trivial you might even say.
 This sounds like a base case in the making.

-Here is a high-level outline of how to move a tower from the starting pole, to the goal pole, using an intermediate pole:
+Here is a high-level outline of how to move a tower of height :math:`h` from the starting pole to the goal pole, using an intermediate pole:

 #.
-Move a tower of height-1 to an intermediate pole, using the final
+Move a tower of height :math:`h-1` from the starting pole to an intermediate pole via the goal
    pole.

 #.
-Move the remaining disk to the final pole.
+Move the remaining disk from the starting pole to the final pole.

 #.
-Move the tower of height-1 from the intermediate pole to the final
+Move the tower of height :math:`h-1` from the intermediate pole to the goal
-   pole using the original pole.
+   pole via the starting pole.

 As long as we always obey the rule that the larger disks remain on the bottom of the stack, we can use the three steps above recursively,